TomSpencerLondon/Domain-Modelling/README.md

 - A web application that serves web browsers and also hosts an API for the mobile app to retrieve/send data to/from
 - A Redis instance for caching, to prevent repeated API calls to downstream services, such as the title service

-We also have a message broker in the form of Kafka, that we send domaain events to when important things happen such as when a user views listings or a user watches a title.
+We also have a message broker in the form of Kafka, that we send domain events to when important things happen such as when a user views listings or a user watches a title.

 ```mermaid